 NATA accreditation provides assurance to the client that the collection agency:

-Uses appropriately trained staff to collect and / or test samples
+Has appropriately trained staff to collect and / or test samples.

 Are drug and alcohol testing results legally defensible?

 If appropriately collected and tested, drug and alcohol results are legally defensible.

 NATA-accredited collection agencies and laboratories follow documented procedures that are externally validated and reviewed.

 Samples are collected and tested under a chain of custody.
 This tracks the sample from start to finish to ensure the sample integrity is maintained throughout.

 What types of drug and alcohol testing are available?

 A breathalyser test for alcohol (we only use breathalysers certified to the current version of AS 3547)